joshukraine/ofreport.com/content/articles/2024-06-13-a-miracle-for-mom.md

 ---

 _AUTHOR’S NOTE: The text in this article began as a simple blog post but turned into more of a journal entry.
-It’s far longer than most we publish, and maybe more than you have time to read.
+It’s far longer than most we publish, and may be more than you have time to read.
 But rather than push for brevity, I decided this story was worth telling in more detail.
 I’ve recorded it here for my own memory and for the glory of God._